 Non mobile-friendly website

-If you have a website that is not mobile friendly (ie: it’s not responsive and is pretty sucky to use on a mobile), then yes, you should probably do something about that.
+If you have a website that is not mobile-friendly (ie: it’s not responsive and is pretty sucky to use on a mobile), then yes, you should probably do something about that.
 Don’t panic too much as Google will still index your website (remember it’s mobile first not mobile only).

 Google has stated that this will be a slow process and that for the most part, they’ll only transition a site to mobile-first indexing when that site is ready.

-At this stage, there is no change to your index or ranking if you don’t have a mobile friendly website.
+At this stage, there is no change to your index or ranking if you don’t have a mobile-friendly website.

 Having said that, if your site is still a horizontal scrolling mess in the near future, there’s a pretty good chance Google will demote you in their rankings.
-Don’t forget that Google’s whole existence relies on giving their users an amazing user experience.
+Don’t forget that Google’s whole existence relies on giving its users an amazing user experience.
 The majority of Google searches happen on mobile, and if those users get a degraded experience because your site is a bit of a mess, then that doesn’t look great to Google.